 After QueueLogix Actionable Intelligence Approach: QueueLogix utilizes it’s LiveSuite platform to integrate with the EMR.
 As a patient registers into the Emergency Department, the QueueLogix systems receives all information about that patient including the insurance and patient reported chief complaint.
 As the physician and scribe enter the room, the scribe is able to click on the patient in the LiveSuite chat box to assign themselves to that encounter.
 Upon assignment, the scribe is able to see a pop-up box that indicates a warning that this patient has Aetna & has reported a chief complaint that is commensurate with a fracture care scenario.
 The alert indicates that because the insurance is Aetna additional precautions need to be taken in documentation to ensure that a denial does not occur.
 This is “Actionable Intelligence.”
 In this instance data from the EMR was utilized in combination with other variables and identified rules to guide team members through a series of steps that assures the most beneficial outcome for patient, insurer, physician and health system.

-“We developed the process to catalyze a more efficient billing and coding process,” says QueueLogix President, Doug Ingram.
-“What is possible now with next generation technology is to merge the human aspects of billing and coding with insights gleaned from thousands of patient charts, in real time.”
+“We developed the process and related technology to ensure a more efficient billing and coding process,” says QueueLogix President, Doug Ingram.
+“What is possible now with our next generation technology is to merge the human aspects of billing and coding with insights and data gleaned from thousands of patient charts, in real time.”